nephila/cookie-banner/README.md

 Here's an example:

     <script type="text/javascript" id="cookiebanner"
-        src="//cookiebanner.eu/js/cookiebanner.js"
+        src="js/cookiebanner.min.js"
-        data-height="20px" data-position="top"
+        data-position="top"
         data-message="We use cookies to improve your browsing experience.">
     </script>

-## Self-hosting

-If you don't want to depend on the `cookiebanner.eu` site, you can copy the `cookiebanner.min.js` directly to your site.

-If you're using SSL, you'll also need to host the file yourself, as Amazon S3 service that we're using for hosting doesn't support adding custom SSL certificates.

 ## Internals and more options

 If the banner needs to be shown, the script will create the following DOM subtree and add it just before the closing `</body>` tag:

     <div class="cookiebanner">
         <div class="cookiebanner-close" style="float: right; padding-left:5px;">x</div>